Written by Scribendi

 - How to Write a Query Letter

-With the above links, you should have all you need not just to survive NaNoWriMo season, but to emerge with a completed manuscript and increased confidence in your writing skills.
+With the above links, you should have all you need not just to survive NaNoWriMo season, but to emerge with a completed book and increased confidence in your writing skills.

 We're excited to see what the latest crop of writers will bring.